 We are now selling tiles for the 4th and final quarter on the “Museum Side” of the wall, which is visible from the museum itself and is especially visible during all our special events.
 Space is first come, first served.
 There’s only ONE Mt.
 Tam Legacy Wall, so don’t delay—order today!

 Fairfax, California sits at the foot of Mount Tamalpais, which is widely regarded as the birthplace of mountain biking.
 Fairfax is at the heart of one of the most popular bicycling regions in the United States.
 The town is the jumping-off point for mountain bike and road rides to all points of the compass.
 Mount Tamalpais, the West Marin hills, the Pacific Coast and the shore roads and trails of San Francisco Bay offer some of the best riding in the world.
 Thousands of bicycle tourists from around the world stream through Fairfax.
 The town is on the official Pacific Coast bike route, and it is the gateway to Point Reyes National Seashore.

 WE NEED YOUR HELP!

 Our work is only possible because of your help.
-Anything you contribute will be greatly appreciated and bring us closer to our goal of opening and operating the highest caliber bicycling museum and cultural center.
+Anything you contribute will be greatly appreciated.

-Your donations show your support and help us build the museum.
-Any amount is appreciated, and check out our in-kind WISH LIST.
+Your donations show your support and help fund the museum's operations.
+Any amount is appreciated, and check out our in-kind WISH LIST!